psousa50/promptbase/blog/blog.md

 Cursor IDE fetched a lot of files from the codebase, including `pyproject.toml` and `.gitignore`, which usefulness is questionable.
 However, it only includes chunks of the files in the final prompt, minimizing the context window size and the cost.

 The final result, however, is amazing.
-Cursor IDE was able to change the Prompt model to include an Id, and change the API endpoints and the UI to use that Id.
+Cursor IDE was able to change the Prompt model to include an ID and change the API endpoints and the UI to use that ID.
 Everything worked like a charm, without any human intervention!

-Here is the Cursor IDE result:
+Here is the beginning of the Cursor IDE result:

 ![cursor_ide](images/cursor_ide.png)